MX-XZ/MX-XZ.github.io/_posts/2024-05-17-second-article.md

 It was nice seeing some familiar faces and talking with some former student colleagues, and Felix Clemen, Dingyuan Liu and Letícia.
 The most *random* (pun intended) part was, however, that Letícia last-minute decided to give a talk on that preprint!
 It's the first time that I sat in the room while someone else is talking about a paper where I was a co-author.
 Oh well.

 On our (me, Dingyuan, Felix and Letícia) trip to the palace, we also made Jakob (Zimmermann) who recently finished his bachelor thesis under Maria.
 Turns out -- this was news to me -- that his result and his thesis got cited by Jacob Fox and he will be going to Berlin for Szabó!
-To think that I tutored that guy just two years ago on an introductory class in graph theory, that's quite a jump.
+To think that I graded that guy's homework just two years ago for an introductory class in graph theory$\dots$

 To be fair, I am going to Atlanta for my PhD in less than three months.
 Time really moves.
 At least I also got to spend some time with friends today too. :)